Michael Dalessio

 Co-Author of nokogiri

 Nokogiri is currently the most popular XML/HTML parsing library for Ruby developers.
-It supports CSS and XPath querying, has push and pull SAX parsers, validates DTD and XSD schemas, performs XSLT transformations, and has a very simple and usable API.
-It's implemented in Ruby, C and Java.
+Itsupports CSS and XPath querying, has push and pull SAX parsers, validates DTD and XSDschemas, performs XSLT transformations, and has a very simple and usable API.
+It'simplemented in Ruby, C and Java.

-Author of loofah and loofah-activerecord
+Author and Maintainer of loofah and loofah-activerecord

-Core Maintainer of mechanize
+Co-Maintainer of mechanize

 Mechanize is a Ruby library used for automating website interaction and screen-scraping.
-It fully supports browser history and cookies, and allows easy authentication and form submission.
+Itfully supports browser history and cookies, and allows easy authentication and formsubmission.

 Selected Smaller Projects and Contributions